oslabs-beta/Tuba/README.md

 For instructions on how to set up prometheus, see the [Prometheus documentation](/https://prometheus.io/).

 ## Docker

 This repo is an exact mirror of the code that runs inside the official TUBA image, and can be run independently as a full-stack application with all the functionality and features of the Docker image.
+The Tuba interface is run via this Docker image.

 The Tuba Docker image can run independently as a standalone container or alongside your microservices images in you application's pre-configured container.